When the Rules Change: Adaptive Signal Extraction via Kalman Filtering and Markov-Switching Regimes: Empirical Results

 \subsection{Regime Identification}

 Table \ref{tab:regime_characteristics} presents the characteristics of the three identified market regimes.
 The Bull regime (528 days, 43\% of sample) features high daily returns ($+0.154\%$), low volatility (0.54\%), and exceptional risk-adjusted performance (Sharpe ratio 4.50).
 The Normal regime (598 days, 49\%) exhibits near-zero returns ($-0.034\%$) with moderate volatility (1.24\%).
-The Crisis regime (95 days, 8\%) shows strongly negative returns ($-0.223\%$) and high volatility (3.87\%).
+The Crisis regime (95 days by modal assignment, 8\% of sample) shows strongly negative returns ($-0.223\%$) and high volatility (3.87\%).

-The critical finding is the regime-conditional variation in foreign investor predictive power.
-During Bull periods, the foreign flow coefficient is $\beta = 0.00023$ ($t = 7.81$).
-This increases to $\beta = 0.00064$ ($t = 21.15$) in Normal regimes and rises dramatically to $\beta = 0.00204$ ($t = 19.23$) during Crisis periods---an 8.9-fold increase relative to Bull markets.
+Table \ref{tab:regime_coefficients} presents the regime-dependent price impact coefficients for all three investor types.
+The regime-conditional variation in foreign investor predictive power is striking.
+During Bull periods, the foreign flow coefficient is $\beta = 0.00534$ ($t = 25.04$).
+This increases to $\beta = 0.00816$ ($t = 38.32$) in Normal regimes and rises dramatically to $\beta = 0.01873$ ($t = 25.44$) during Crisis periods---a 3.51-fold increase relative to Bull markets.

+Institutional investors also show regime-dependent coefficients ($\beta = 0.445$ in Bull, $0.619$ in Crisis, a 1.39-fold increase), but the variation is more moderate than for foreign investors.
+Individual investor flow carries negative predictive power across all regimes, with the magnitude rising sharply in Crisis periods ($\beta = -0.825$, $t = -14.85$)---a 5.50-fold increase over Bull markets---consistent with intensified retail herding during stress.

-This pattern suggests that foreign investors possess (or reveal) superior information precisely when markets are most stressed.
-One interpretation is that during crises, noise trading by retail investors increases, making the relative information advantage of foreign institutions more pronounced.
+This pattern extends prior evidence on foreign versus domestic investor behavior in Korean crisis episodes \citep{choe1999good, choe2005domestic, kim2002foreign} by quantifying the regime-specific magnitude of foreign informativeness during the COVID-19 period (see also Figures \ref{fig:regime_char} and \ref{fig:sharpe_regime} in Appendix A).
+The finding suggests that foreign investors possess or reveal superior information precisely when markets are most stressed, plausibly because heightened retail noise trading during crises widens the gap between informed and uninformed flow.

 Figure \ref{fig:regime_prob} displays the time series of regime probabilities.
-The COVID-19 crash of March 2020 is clearly identified as a Crisis period, as are several subsequent stress episodes.
-The model identifies 130 crisis days (10.6\% of the sample) with probability exceeding the 30\% threshold.
+The COVID-19 crash of March 2020 maps to a Crisis period, as do several subsequent stress episodes.
+Using a softer classification, 130 days (10.6\% of the sample) carry Crisis-state probability exceeding 30\%, reflecting partial regime overlap around transition dates.